 Reid J. Schar co-chairs the firm’s White Collar Defense and Investigations Practice.
 He is a former assistant U.S. attorney who has tried more than 20 criminal cases, many involving complex fraud and financing issues.
 Clients regularly turn to Mr. Schar with their most significant white collar matters and investigations as well as complex commercial litigation matters.

 Mr. Schar has led domestic internal investigations and international Foreign Corrupt Practices Act (FCPA) investigations on behalf of a variety of clients.
 He also has extensive experience handling compliance reviews on behalf of clients around the globe.
-In addition, Mr. Schar represents clients in litigation involving civil RICO actions, fraud claims, antitrust allegations, and breach of contract disputes.
+Mr. Schar has led anti-money laundering investigations and is regularly consulted on anti-money laundering compliance and compliance programs.
+In addition, Mr. Schar represents clients in litigation involving civil RICO actions, fraud claims, antitrust allegations and breach of contract disputes.
 He also represents and advises clients interacting with the SEC in enforcement actions and investigations.
-Individuals and companies have sought his assistance in investigating and addressing bid-rigging, fraud, leaks of sensitive information, and the theft of trade secrets.
+Individuals and companies have sought his assistance in investigating and addressing bid-rigging, fraud, leaks of sensitive information and the theft of trade secrets.
 Mr. Schar regularly appears before boards of directors, board committees and regulatory bodies.